Sun protection strategy for schools

 This can include:

-- curriculum education and information for teachers, parents, carers and community members
+- curriculum integration, education and information for teachers, parents, carers and community members

 - supportive environmental strategies such as shade in the playground, providing portable shade when needed or when holding a special event or excursion

-- a sun safe school uniform which includes hats.
+- a sun safe school uniform including mandatory wearing of a sun safe hat.

 These resources can assist with policy development, including templates to adapt for your centre;